K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.2.4'> 2.2.4.
 Composer Installation

-  Composer is a tool that manages library needed in development.
-The mainpage is as follows. https://getcomposer.org/
+  A composer is a tool that manages the library needed in development.
+The main page is as follows. https://getcomposer.org/

   1. There is a way to download and install Composer and set it to Path.
-But we will be using Maunal.
-The composer.phar file is still used on the Open Platform, so composer.phar file was installed in the development location with manual installation.
+But we will be using Manual.
+The composer.phar file is still used on the Open Platform, so the composer.phar file was installed in the development location with manual installation.
 (If the source was downloaded from Git, there is no need for installation anymore.)

   2. Manual Installation is simple.
 Just enter the source at the route directory like the example below.
-Settings from 2.2.3 Environment Variable should be done to run PHP command.            php r "readfile('https://getcomposer.org/installer');" | php
+Settings from 2.2.3 Environment Variable should be done to run the PHP command.            php r "readfile('https://getcomposer.org/installer');" | php

   3. Configure the necessary Package in composer.json.
-When installed, the packages that can be used at PHP will be installed below vendor directory.
+When installed, the packages that can be used in PHP will be installed below the vendor directory.

   * Cautions *
-  The released extension of PHP buildpack must be checked first to be used at the Open Platform because it has differenct environment with XAMP.
-Be aware that it can run in the XAMP environment but not in Open Platfrom.
+  The released extension of PHP buildpack must be checked first to be used at the Open Platform because it has a different environment from XAMP.
+Be aware that it can run in the XAMP environment but not in the Open Platform.
   PHP Buildpack Extenstion :https://github.com/cloudfoundry/php-buildpack/releases

 ### <div id='2.2.5'> 2.2.5.
 Mongo Driver Installation

-  Mongo drive installation is to install the the Mongo driver provided by the Open Platform.
-Releated documents are at http://docs.php.net/manual/en/mongo.installation.php#mongo.installation.windows.
-Install the library file and add informations in config file.
+  Mongo drive installation is to install the Mongo driver provided by the Open Platform.
+Related documents are at http://docs.php.net/manual/en/mongo.installation.php#mongo.installation.windows.
+Install the library file and add information to the config file.

-  1. DLL must be downloaded first from the PECL mainpage(http://pecl.php.net/package/mongo).
-This guide selected 1.6.12 version.
+  1. DLL must be downloaded first from the PECL main page(http://pecl.php.net/package/mongo).
+This guide selected the 1.6.12 version.

   Click DLL from the link above and download "5.5 Thread Safe (TS) x86".
-When the file is unziped, only php_mongo.dll file is required.
+When the file is unzipped, only the php_mongo.dll file is required.

   ![./images/php/php_develope_guide5.png](./images/php/php_develope_guide7.png)

   2. Copy the php_mongo.dll file under the ext of PHP at the installed XAMP directory.

-  3. Select php.ini from the PHP directory of XAMP Install directory and add as shown below. extension=php_mongo.dll
+  3. Select php.ini from the PHP directory of the XAMP Install directory and add it as shown below. extension=php_mongo.dll

   4. Restart the Apache server when the php.ini file has been set up.
 If there is an error, the XAMP panel displays the error in red, verify the Apache server comes up normally.